Improve Your Night Vision When Driving in Lancaster

 You know, customer satisfaction is very important to us at The Car Doctors of the Antelope Valley.
 We want to run a professional and friendly Lancaster automotive service operation.
 If we do, you'll keep coming back and recommend us to your friends.

-Hello Lancaster!
-Today's The Car Doctors of the Antelope Valley vehicle care topic is: Synthetic Oil vs. Petroleum Based Oil.
+Hello Oregon!
+Today's vehicle care topic is: Synthetic Oil vs. Petroleum Based Oil.
 Synthetic motor oil is a substitute for petroleum based oil.
 If you aren't currently using it, why not?
 Synthetic motor oil maximizes engine power and fuel economy.
 To see why, we'd need a microscope, so we'll have to settle for using our imaginations.
 The molecules of conventional motor oil are long hydrocarbon chains.
 Synthetic motor oil, on the other hand, has uniform, round molecules.
 Which is slipperier, a pile of pencils or a pile of marbles?

 Synthetic motor oil lubricates better because there's less friction.
 This results in myriad benefits: better wear protection, cooler operating temperatures, more power and better fuel economy.
 And synthetic oil doesn't sludge up like conventional oil so it prevents those small oil passages from clogging up.
-(We see that all the time at The Car Doctors of the Antelope Valley in Lancaster.)
+(We see that too often at J.C.
+Motors in Tualatin.)

 Some manufacturers are extending oil change intervals for many models.
 The added protection of synthetic oil covers you for these longer intervals.
-Talk with your The Car Doctors of the Antelope Valley service advisor about how you drive in Lancaster and see if he thinks you can benefit from synthetic oil for your vehicle.
+Talk with your J.C.
+Motors service advisor about how you drive in and see if he thinks you can benefit from synthetic oil for your vehicle.
 Also ask about the appropriate oil change interval for synthetic, because it may very well be longer than for conventional oil.

-Most Lancaster drivers have a busy life and occasionally miss an oil change; go ahead, admit it.
+Most of us have a busy life and occasionally miss an oil change; go ahead, admit it.
 Since we're not perfect, doesn't it make sense to use a motor oil that's got your back?

 What about price?
 Petroleum based oil may appear to win out on this point, but let's consider all the facts.
-Though synthetic oil costs more in Lancaster, it lasts longer, protects your vehicle engine better and increases fuel economy.
+Although synthetic oil costs more, it lasts longer, protects your vehicle engine better and increases fuel economy.
 You'll likely save money in the long run.
-If you're serious about making your vehicle last longer, start using synthetic motor oil right away.
+If you're serious about making your vehicle last longer, consider using synthetic motor oil.

 Most Lancaster drivers know something about preventive maintenance on a vehicle.
 We know we should routinely replace the oil and wiper blades and other fluids.
 But have you heard of a PCV valve ?
 This little car part needs to be replaced regularly or it can cause some serious problems in your vehicle engine.